• Skip to primary navigation

 Source: Oyster: History of labor and employment laws in Mexico

-IMMEX (“Manufacturing, Maquila, and Export Services Industries Program,” also called “Maquiladora” in Spanish) helps companies save on labor costs.
-Companies that use the IMMEX program save money on operations they wouldn’t if they used other manufacturing options, like China.
+IMMEX ("Manufacturing, Maquila, and Export Services Industries Program," also called "Maquiladora" in Spanish) helps companies save on labor costs.
+Companies that use the IMMEX program save money on operations they wouldn't if they used other manufacturing options, like China.
 With IMMEX, manufacturers can export supplies and equipment duty-free to Mexico, manufacture or assemble them, and then re-ship them to the US.
-American manufacturers can also access a big and skilled labor pool through the IMMEX program.
+American manufacturers can also access a large and skilled labor pool through the IMMEX program.

 Protecting Innovation With Mexico’s Intellectual Property Laws